 It is the responsibility of the EYFS co-ordinator to monitor the development of this policy through year group planning sessions and classroom observations.
-The Headteacher and various subject co-ordinators will also carry out monitoring on the EYFS as part of the whole school monitoring schedule.
-The EYFS is also discussed at Governor meetings.
+There is a named Governor responsible for the EYFS.
+This governor will discuss EYFS practice with the practitioners and provide feedback to the whole governing body, raising any issues that require discussion.
+The Head teacher and various subject coordinators will also carry out monitoring on the EYFS as part of the whole school monitoring schedule.